American Indian languages

 In some communities women wore tunics and leggings similar to the men's,

 while in others, they wore long dresses.
-Chipewyan people wore
+Dene people wore

 moccasins on their feet.
 In winter they

 added mittens, fur caps, and robes or long coats.
 All of these clothing articles were frequently decorated with